-You can apply for an occupation order if you’re a victim of domestic violence and meet the requirements.
+You can apply for an occupation order if you’re a victim of domestic abuse and meet the requirements.
 The order will say who can live in the family home or enter the surrounding area.

 You can apply if:

 - you own or rent the home and it is, was, or was intended to be shared with a husband or wife, civil partner, cohabitant, family member, person you’re engaged to or parent of your child

 - you do not own or rent the home but you’re married or in a civil partnership with the owner and you’re living in the home (known as ‘matrimonial home rights’)

 - your former husband, wife or civil partner is the owner or tenant, and the home is, was, or was intended to be your shared matrimonial home